 3 common insurance concerns

-I became a life insurance adviser in 2010, since then I’ve noticed three consistent concerns around life insurance in New Zealand.
-It’s frustrating to read the rants from the general public and media as there are already working solutions for the three main insurance issues noted below.
+I became a life insurance adviser in 2010 – since then I’ve noticed three consistent concerns around life insurance in New Zealand.

 1. “Insurance advisers get paid too much commission.”

-Unfortunately, the industry standard of high upfront commission and low ongoing service commission can be abused advisers who put their interests above the interest of their clients.
-The simple solution is the alternative commission structure which has been available for the last ten years, which is a low amount of upfront commission, and higher ongoing service commission.
+Unfortunately, the industry standard of high upfront commission and low ongoing service commission can be abused advisers who put their interests above the needs of their clients.
+The simple solution is the alternative commission structure which has been available for the last ten years which is lower upfront commission and higher ongoing service commission.
 This encourages advisers to properly look after their clients on an ongoing basis (not that advisers should need an incentive to do this – it should be par for the course).

 Long-term, this commission structure is good for the insurer, adviser, and most importantly, the client.
-If this were the only option available for commission, we would see a large number of advisers who are only in it for a quick buck leave the industry – which would be a good thing!
+If this were the only option available for commission, we would see a large number of advisers who are only in it for a quick buck leave the industry – which of course would be a good thing.

 The FMA, insurers and advisers need to take a stand on this to restore some of the credibility to the industry that has been lost over the years.